dsohk/rancher-devsecops-workshop/README.md

 # Build Your Own DevSecOps using SUSE Rancher

-This repository contains all the scripts and kubernetes manifests for the above-captioned hands-on workshop.
+This repository contains all the scripts and kubernetes manifests for complimenting its hands-on workshop.

+Estimated Completion Time: 45 mins

 This script will help you setup a lab environment with 8 VMs running on AWS Lightsail.